Lomo Saltado strikes a rare balance between comfort and bold flavor.

-This classic Peruvian stir-fry brings together tender strips of beef, red onions, juicy tomatoes, and crispy French fries, all tossed in a savory, slightly tangy sauce.
+This classic Peruvian stir-fry combines thinly sliced beef with red onions, ripe tomatoes, and crisp French fries, all tossed in a savory sauce with a slight tang.

 Served hot and fresh, it’s a dish that feels hearty, satisfying, and full of character without being complicated.